oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 type.

 <!----
-{"id": "532", "author": "Michael Rehder", "date": "2020-12-15T13:23:00Z", "comment": "My understanding is that this is an\nalternative to relations defined within node templates.  \nIt\u2019s not clear why this option would be chosen over the node-template\noption.  \nIf both relations in node-templates and Relationship Templates are used,\nhow are they combined together?  \nOr is this not recommended?  \nI can imagine that combination rules would be very difficult to define\nbut if it is possible, it must be defined", "target": "A Relationship Template\nspecifies the occurrence of a manageable relationship between node\ntemplates as part of an application\u2019s topology model that is defined in\na TOSCA Service Template.
-A Relationship template is an instance of a\nspecified Relationship Type and can provide customized properties, or\noperations that complement and change the defaults provided by its\nRelationship Type and its implementations."}-->
+{"id": "532", "author": "Michael Rehder", "date": "2020-12-15T13:23:00Z", "comment": "My understanding is that this is an\nalternative to relations defined within node templates.  \nIt\u2019s not clear why this option would be chosen over the node-template\noption.  \nIf both relations in node-templates and relationship templates are used,\nhow are they combined together?  \nOr is this not recommended?  \nI can imagine that combination rules would be very difficult to define\nbut if it is possible, it must be defined", "target": "A relationship template\nspecifies the occurrence of a manageable relationship between node\ntemplates as part of an application\u2019s topology model that is defined in\na TOSCA service template.
+A Relationship template is an instance of a\nspecified relationship type and can provide customized properties, or\noperations that complement and change the defaults provided by its\nrelationship type and its implementations."}-->

 TOSCA allows relationships between nodes to be defined *inline* using requirement assignments within node templates or *out-of-band* using